Admiral of the Fleet (Royal Navy): History

-The origins of the rank can be traced back to John de Beauchamp, 1st Baron Beauchamp de Warwick, who was appointed 'Admiral of the King's Southern, Northern and Western Fleets' on 18 July 1360.
+The origins of the rank can be traced back to John Beauchamp, 1st Baron Beauchamp of Warwick, who was appointed 'Admiral of the King's Southern, Northern and Western Fleets' on 18 July 1360.
 The appointment gave the command of the English navy to one person for the first time; this evolved into the post of admiral of the fleet.
 In the days of sailing ships the admiral distinctions then used by the Royal Navy included distinctions related to the fleet being divided into three divisions – red, white, or blue.
 Each division was assigned at least one admiral, who in turn commanded a number of vice-admirals and rear admirals.
 While the full admirals were nominally equals, tradition gave precedence to the admiral of the white who held the fleet rank in addition to his substantive role.

-Eighteenth and nineteenth centuries
+17th to 19th centuries

 The Restoration era brought a general reorganisation of naval ranks and structure, including formalisation of the admiral of the fleet role.
-In a break with tradition the rank was awarded to the most senior admiral of the red, who retained this substantive rank while also serving as admiral of the Fleet.
+In a break with tradition, the rank was awarded to the most senior admiral of the red, who retained this substantive rank while also serving as admiral of the Fleet.
 Appointments were for life, remunerated via a £5 daily stipend and an annual allowance of £1,014 for the hiring and maintenance of servants.
 It was intended that only one officer would hold the rank at any time, with their presence aboard any naval vessel to be denoted by the flying of the Royal Standard from the main mast.

 The ranks of admiral of the Fleet and admiral of the red were formally separated from 1805, with an announcement in the London Gazette that "His Majesty [has] been pleased to order the Rank of Admirals of the Red to be restored" in His Majesty's Navy..." as a separate role.
 The same Gazette promoted 22 men to that rank.
-From the nineteenth century onward there were also occasional variations to the previous requirement that only one admiral of Fleet could serve at one time.
-In 1821 George IV appointed Sir John Jervis as a second admiral of the fleet, to balance the Duke of Wellington's promotion as a second Field Marshal in the British Army.
-In 1830 King William IV increased the number of admirals of the fleet to three, though these additional lifetime postings subsequently lapsed.
-Between 1854 and 1857 there was no admiral of the fleet at all as the most senior naval officer of the time – Admiral of the Red Thomas Le Marchant Gosselin – was mentally ill and had not served at sea for forty-five years.
-In deference to Gosselin's seniority the position was instead left vacant until his death in 1857, whereupon it was filled by Admiral Charles Ogle.
+From the 19th century onward there were also occasional variations to the previous requirement that only one admiral of the fleet could serve at a time.
+In 1821, George IV appointed Sir John Jervis as a second admiral of the fleet, to balance the Duke of Wellington's promotion as a second Field Marshal in the British Army.
+In 1830, King William IV increased the number of admirals of the fleet to three, though these additional lifetime postings subsequently lapsed.
+Between 1854 and 1857 there was no admiral of the fleet at all, as the most senior naval officer of the time, Admiral of the Red Thomas Le Marchant Gosselin, was mentally ill and had not served at sea for forty-five years.
+In deference to Gosselin's seniority, the position was instead left vacant until his death in 1857, when it was filled by Admiral Sir Charles Ogle.